 - Do they have an option to use their content on mobile?

 - Pro-tip: answering questions on your phone while you’re waiting on a bus, in line at the store, or whatever, is a great way to sneak questions in

 - Do they provide you with a simulation NCLEX?

 - Can I try it out before I buy it?

 - Do I know anyone who has used it before?
 What’d they think?

 Kaplan, Hurst, and ATI are the big company ones.
 They provide similar materials and options, and their prices aren’t terribly different from one another.
 I took Kaplan as a new graduate in 2010.
-They provided test-taking skills (essential), a question bank, in-person course, textbook, and a pass guarantee.
+They provided test-taking skills (essential), a question bank, an in-person course, a textbook, and a pass guarantee.